 This field may be indexed and its contents presented to people conducting searches.
 The goal is to describe the content of the resource using free text.
 It is RECOMMENDED that an English language abstract be used where available.
 HTML or other markup tags SHOULD NOT be included in this field.

 This refers to the form of the resource being described in the RIOXX record.
 The resource can be physical or digital and therefore this element can refer to the media-type or dimensions of that resource.
 Where the resource being described is digital, the MIME type of the object pointed to by this RIOXX record’s dc:identifier element MUST be entered here.

 This field MUST contain a globally unique and persistent identifier for the resource being described.
 The identifier SHOULD be an HTTP URI that can be de-referenced (and is, thus, actionable).
 The purpose of this field is to allow access to the resource, therefore it is RECOMMENDED that this identifier should point to the actual resource being described by the RIOXX record (typically a PDF file), rather than to an intermediary resource such as a repository web page.
 This resource SHOULD be a version of the resource held in the local repository.

 This refers to the primary language in which the content of the resource is presented.
 The element MAY be repeated if the resource contains multiple languages.
 Values used for this element MUST conform to ISO 639–3.
 This offers two and three letter tags e.g. “en" or “eng" for English and “en-GB" for English used in the UK.

 |dc:publisher||Zero or more||

-A free text string giving the name of the entity, typically a 'publisher', responsible for making the version of record of the resource available.
+A free text string giving the name of the entity responsible for making the version of record of a resource available.
 This could be a person, organisation or service.

 |dc:relation||Zero or more||